IBM/triton-dejavu/README.md

 In addition, users can define a tag to be used by the dejavu storage to be able to differentiate different deployment scenarios (for otherwise identical value combinations).

+Please note that the above list does not include features that do not influence the decision of the autotuner, but influence the behaviour of the kernel or the JIT.
+For example, the precense or details of `pre_hook` or `post_hook` and also other [` specialization_data`](https://github.com/triton-lang/triton/blob/e87f877eb94efeaeb4ad8697f315932121dec5e0/python/triton/runtime/jit.py#L514) used by the JIT cache are not used by triton-dejavu.

+#### Example

 Below is a simple example of how such a stored cache looks like (the “some_function” in the identifier is just there to help us humans analyzing what’s in the cache):

 ```